vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/en/guide/page-info.md

 - **author**

 You can configure `author` in the plugin options to set the default author.
-And you can alse configure `author` in frontmatter with a new value in the page to override the default author, or set it to `false` to cancel the author display.
+And you can alse configure `author` in Front Matter with a new value in the page to override the default author, or set it to `false` to cancel the author display.

 - **time**